jwplayer/ott-web-app/docs/configuration.md

 **menu**

-Use the `menu' array to define the links that are visible in the header and menu on mobile devices.
+Use the `menu` array to define the links that are visible in the header and menu on mobile devices.

 ```
 {